MohamedElenany/Global_COVID19_Vaccine_Dashboard/README.md

 ## Files Uploaded
 - **Tableau:**
   - *Global_COVID_Tracker.twbx* : Contains the tableau file of the dashboard.
-- *Global Vaccine Tracker.pdf* : Contains a pdf screenshot of the dashboard.
 - *Global Vaccine Tracker.png* : Contains an image screenshot of the dashboard.

 ## External Resources: